 For a more intimate, private experience, there’s Inverness Yacht Club.
 This club is a community base for both youths and adults alike to explore the water through their racing and sailing programs, as well as nautical activities like canoeing, kayaking, and fishing.

 Inverness offers direct access to Tomales Bay, a tranquil day-use park bordered by surf-free beaches.
 The club offers sailing lessons - many of which span several days — which teach the in-depth basics of both Lasers and Flying Scots.
 Once prepared, members can rent a sailboat for a day of adventurous fun.
-The club also offers the opportunity to host a private catered event at their clubhouse, and the professional staff offer guidance every step of the way to ensure the occasion is a success.
+The club also offers the opportunity to host a private catered event at their clubhouse, and the professional staff offers guidance every step of the way to ensure the occasion is a success.

 Interested in learning more about Marin County yacht clubs or Belvedere Real Estate?
 Please feel free to reach out to the Sarkissian Bullock Team, as we would love to show you available real estate in San Francisco, Marin, Sausalito, Mill Valley, Tiburon, Belvedere, Corte Madera, Larkspur, Kentfield, Greenbrae, Ross, San Anselmo, San Rafael, Stinson Beach, and Novato, CA homes for sale.